Christophe-Foyer/PyFEA/README.md

 Christophe Foyer 2019 | [www.cfoyer.com](https://www.cfoyer.com)

+__Note:__ This is still very much a Work In Progress and will evolve significantly over the course of the next few months

 ## About
 A start to setting up a coherent library for FEA using python.
 Hoping to make this somewhat pleasant to use eventually, and to model a few things using the mesh.